Gallahorn/Ultraviolence/README.md

 - Open CET and pick a LUT you like with LUT SWITCHER
 ![image](https://github.com/user-attachments/assets/90d64c4c-7fe2-4807-ad7f-64e58e183e28)

-- Open Respector and take a look [here](https://github.com/Gallahorn/Ultraviolence/blob/main/Advanced%20features.md#how-to-unlock-romance-options) how to enable Panam Romance as Female V.
+- Take a look [here](https://github.com/Gallahorn/Ultraviolence/blob/main/Advanced%20features.md#how-to-unlock-romance-options) how to enable Panam Romance as Female V.

 - Visit H10 apartment after new install or update and watch the TV in the apartment.